Alexander-Golovshchinskiy/Mini-Projects/README.md

 - Extracts metadata: width, height, bit depth, color type, etc.
 - Reads and identifies PNG chunks (IHDR, IDAT, etc.)
 - Decompresses and reconstructs RGB pixel data
-- Enables saving of each of the R, G, B channels into a separate file
+- Enables saving of each of the Red, Green, or Blue channels into a separate file

+## References

+Skovgaard, O. and Hansen, F.G., 1987.
+Comparison of dnaA nucleotide sequences of Escherichia coli, Salmonella typhimurium, and Serratia marcescens.
+Journal of bacteriology, 169(9), pp.3976-3981.